Paper Library

 Each answer is generated from retrieved chunks and saved with citation metadata.

 DNA Dojo treats papers as experimental records.
-The interface privileges methods, controls, model systems, entities, and citations so researchers can evaluate evidence quickly.
+The interface privileges methods, controls, model systems, entities, citations, uncertainty, and reusable project memory.

 Research questions, claims, methods, entities, caveats, and suggested follow-ups stay tied to source chunks.